Nebaki/Greate-place-app/README.md

 # Greate-place-app
-this app is developed using only flutter
+This app is developed using  flutter